 In 2018, AUA launched the AUA Scholars Award Program (AUASAP), a flagship project aimed at boosting international research linkages and academic advancements.
 By facilitating AUA members to host scholars from other member universities for a duration of two weeks, the AUASAP provides a steadfast platform for meaningful academic exchanges and synergy between the 15 AUA members.

-b) AUA provides a total of 2,000 USD grant to each AUA Scholar.
+d) AUA provides a grant of 2,500 USD to each AUA Scholar.

-a) AUA Scholars will have the opportunity to broaden research perspectives and establish/maintain international academic links with their overseas peers.
+a) AUA Scholars will have the opportunity to broaden research horizons and establish international academic links with their overseas peers.

-b) AUA Scholars may have the opportunity to advance their research by approaching needed facilities, unique data, or leading scholars.
+b) AUA Scholars will have the opportunity to advance their research through access to needed facilities, unique data, or renowned scholars.

-c) AUA Scholars will gain international experience in teaching and research in a new academic environment.
+c) AUA Scholars will gain international experience in teaching and research in a different academic environment.

-d) AUA Scholars will receive a total of 2,000 USD grant (including tax and bank charges generated from the recipient’s side) and a certificate after the visit.
+d) AUA Scholars will receive a grant of 2,500 USD (including tax and bank charges generated from the recipient’s side) and a certificate after the visit.

 This award is open to scholars who meet the following requirements.

-a) Candidates must be employed as full-time faculty members or researchers of an AUA member.
-This award is open to scholars of all disciplines and research areas.
+a) Applicants must be employed as full-time faculty members or researchers of an AUA member university.
+This program is open to scholars of all disciplines and research areas.
+Scholars who were selected to the AUA Scholars Award Program 2020-2021 are NOT eligible to apply this time.

 Dr. Dina Azhgaliyeva